Skip to page content

 The Food and Drink sector has become increasingly important on the regional government agenda in recent years, with food tourism growing in the South East.
 British food (Buy British) has become hugely popular in and outside the UK, with customers growing more environmentally aware.
 There is a shift toward local and sustainable food.

-The current COVID-19 pandemic has brought the role of the food and drink sector in our regional rural economy into sharp focus.
-The forced shutdown of pubs, restaurants and cafes has had a disastrous effect on the hospitality sector and its supply chain of growers, producers and distributors.
-This Project aims to capitalise on a renewed focus on local buying to support all businesses in the food and drink sector to weather the storm and rebuild a sustainable business in the recovery period.
+The COVID-19 pandemic brought the role of the food and drink sector in our regional rural economy into sharp focus.
+The forced shutdown of pubs, restaurants and cafes had a disastrous effect on the hospitality sector and its supply chain of growers, producers and distributors.
+This project aims to capitalise on a renewed focus on local buying to support all businesses in the food and drink sector to weather the storm and rebuild a sustainable business in the recovery period.

 • A regional website and portal to signpost customers to local food and drink businesses showing the SELEP region (buylocalfoodanddrink.co.uk), which is a centralised food and drink platform for the area aimed at consumers(B2C page) and businesses (B2B page) looking to buy local in the Southeast;